bahrus/litter-g/README.md

 ## Syntax

-The litter-g web component only affects things that happen within its ShadowDOM realm.
-Or, if you place it outside any ShadowDOM, it only affects things outside any ShadowDOM.
+By referencing the litter-g library, this only affects things outside any ShadowDOM.

 ```html
 <ul data-lit>